Global Partners – Running Waters, Inc.

 Notre Dame Children Outreach is a supported ministry of the School Sisters of Notre Dame providing education, food security, psycho-social support, and character formation for needy and vulnerable children.
 Visit the Notre Dame Children Outreach Facebook page here.

-Located on the School Sisters of Notre Dame Good Counsel campus, the Center for Earth Spirituality and Rural Ministry is a supported ministry of SSND that promotes the care of the Earth, agricultural stewardship and sustainability of the rural community.
+Located at the School Sisters of Notre Dame Our Lady of Good Counsel campus, the Living Earth Center- formerly CESRM – promotes the care of the Earth, agricultural stewardship and sustainability of the rural community.
 It is also home to a 2-acre organic community garden.
-Learn more about CESRM here or follow them on Facebook.
+Learn more about Living Earth Center or follow them on Facebook, Instagram and Twitter.